cannin/ihop-reach/_reports/2019-08-26-gsoc-final-report.md

 ### 9. Work Left

-Work on the pipeline remains.
-The prototype is ready and we are testing it.
-Each archive file takes more than two weeks to complete and we have eight such files thus the process is time taking.
+Work on the *data-generation pipeline* remains.
+The prototype is ready, and we have successfully tested it on the first archive file.
+Due to the large size of these files, each one of them takes at least two weeks to process.
+We have eight such files, so the process is time taking.
-I hope that we do not encounter a fatal error and eventually we can process all the archives.
+Once the pipeline is streamlined, our database will be regularly updated with the latest articles, thus keeping our application up to date.
+I hope that we can process all the files by the year-end.

 ### 10. Important Links
 * [GraphQL API](http://bit.ly/2YZi199)